Minor in Legal Studies

 Understanding the legal environment in which businesses operate is critical to any business’s success.
 The Minor in Legal Studies will allow students to pursue coursework that explores the legal and regulatory frameworks in which businesses function and expose students to various legal issues which could arise throughout their careers.
 The coursework emphasizes critical thinking so that students learn not only the substance of the law, but the proper way to think through its application.

-- No more than 2 courses or 8.0 credits required by a student’s major may be counted towards this minor.
+- No more than 2 courses or 8.0 credits can be counted towards any additional major/minor/co-major or certificate.

 - No more than two transfer courses may be used to complete this minor.
 Transfer credits must be taken before matriculated at Drexel.